gysagsohn/my-portfolio-v2/README.md

   "Loosely designed in Figma and coded in Visual Studio Code by yours truly.
 Built with React and deployed with Netlify.
 Typeface: Inter."

 - Save the retro link/TARDIS easter egg idea for version 2.1
+- Easter egg idea inspired by Brittany Chiang’s hidden retro link — loved the subtle nod to creativity and nostalgia.

 - Consider blog posts as markdown or hardcoded components for now

 ## 🧠 Terminal-Style Typing Animation (Hero Section)